ton-connect/demo-telegram-bot/README.md

-# TonConnect demo telegram bot
+# GSCxConnect demo telegram bot

 ## Get started
 1. Copy `.env.example` as `.env` and add your bot token there